Jeremy-Benik/FireFlux2/FireFlux2-main/Codes/Main_Tower_Codes/README.md

 The Main_tower_winds_wrfout_comparison.py plots the winds from the tower data compared to the wrfout file to see how they differ from each other

 The temperature_wrfout_comparison.py plots the temperatures from the main tower compared to the wrfout file to see how they compare and to figure out the rate of spraed for the fire.

+Main_Tower_Wind_Speed_W_Wind_Temp.py plots the Wind speed, W wind, and temperature from the main tower.
+Instead of plotting U and V, it plots the wind speed calculated from the U and V components.